datacharmer/dbdeployer/README.md

     $ dbdeployer deploy single --b[tab][tab]
         --base-port=     --bind-address=

+## Using dbdeployer source for other projects

+If you need to create sandboxes from other Go apps, see  [dbdeployer-as-a-library.md](https://github.com/datacharmer/dbdeployer/blob/master/docs/coding/dbdeployer-as-a-library.md).

 ## Semantic versioning

 As of version 1.0.0, dbdeployer adheres to the principles of [semantic versioning](https://semver.org/).
 A version number is made of Major, Minor, and Revision.
 When changes are applied, the following happens: